When you attach an image dataset to a project, Labelbox will automatically adjust the editor interface for image labeling.

 Click the droplet icon to use the fill tool.

-Create a Polygon annotation by clicking to create each point in the shape.
-Click the first point to close the Polygon.
+Create a polygon annotation by clicking to create each point in the shape.
+Click the first point to close the polygon.

-Use the Polyline tool to label lines in an image.
+Use the polyline tool to label lines in an image.
 Click on the last point to complete the shape.

 Use the point tool to label precise locations on the image.

-To create a relationship between annotations, select a Relationship tool and hover over the annotation where you want the relationship to start to reveal the annotation's anchor points.
+To create a relationship between annotations, select a relationship tool and hover over the annotation where you want the relationship to start to reveal the annotation's anchor points.
 Click an anchor point to create the starting point of the relationship, then bring your mouse over to the annotation you want to relate it to, hovering over it to reveal its anchor points.
 Finally, click one of the anchor points to complete the relationship.